MunicipalAI/vision/README.md

 Submit a pull request with a clear description of your changes.

 ## License
-This project is under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License License.
+This project is under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License.
 Please review the license terms before using or contributing to the project.

 ## Contact